 To access this feature, do the following:

-- Change the Server name, Server address (optional), and Server Type.
-If applicable, you can select Use proxy server and enter the relevant information.
+Change the Server name, Server address (optional), and Server Type.
+If applicable, you can edit the Proxy server’s information.

-Regarding other access settings, refer to Administration Functions—Global Access.
+Regarding other access settings, refer to Global Access.

-NOTE: For information on removing a DHCP server on a Men & Mice Appliance, refer to Appliance Management.
+For information on removing a DHCP server on a Men&Mice Appliance, refer to Appliance management.

 To remove a DHCP server, do the following: